dylandjian/SuperGo/README.md

 # CURRENTLY DOING

+* Brainlag on loss : cross entropy or KLDiv (crossentropy - entropy) ??
 * MCTS
   * Tree search
-  * Rotation of board for more training samples
   * Adaptative temperature (close to 1 during the first 30 moves of self-play, close to 0 after and during evaluation)
   * Dirichlet noise to prior probabilities in the rootnode
-  * Multiprocessing of search
+  * Multiprocessing of search ?

 # DONE